snapinker/snapinker/README.md

 ⏹️ Blur concealer for blurring a part of the image

+🔢 Quick numbering tool for generating step by step annotations

 😀 Emoticon Support

 📷 Multiple snapshot support in a single image